Pertussis (Whooping Cough)

 About This Disease

-Pertussis can cause serious and potentially life-threatening complications in infants and young children, especially those who are not fully vaccinated.
+Pertussis can cause serious and potentially life-threatening complications with infants and young children, especially those who are not fully vaccinated.
 Approximately half of all infants younger than age 12 months with pertussis, are hospitalized.
 Complications include pneumonia, seizures, apnea (a pause in the breathing pattern), encephalopathy (disease of the brain), and death.

 Adolescents and adults may also develop complications, such as pneumonia, but they are usually less severe than in infants.
 Complications in teens and adults are often caused by the cough itself and include weight loss, loss of bladder control, fainting, and rib fractures (from severe coughing).